-- 1. That resident students be given priority placement in any classes or programs within the district. - 2.
-That the selection of non-resident students for admission when the number of requests exceed the number of available spaces be in the form of a random drawing.
+That resident students be given priority placement in any classes or programs within the district.

+- 1. That the selection of non-resident students for admission when the number of requests exceed the number of available spaces be in the form of a random drawing.
 There will be two drawings for this purpose.
 The first will take place during the last week of the current school year but no later than July 1st.
-The second will be conducted during the week immediately preceding the opening of the next school year and will be based on the possibility of unexpected additional openings. - 3.
-Any student who is accepted for admission under the provisions of this policy is entitled to remain in the district until graduation from high school except if there is a lack of funding of the program. - 4.
-The School Committee affirms its position that it shall not discriminate in the admission of any child on the basis of race, color, religious creed, national origin, sex, age, sexual orientation, ancestry, athletic performance, physical handicap, special need, academic performance or proficiency in the English language.
+The second will be conducted during the week immediately preceding the opening of the next school year and will be based on the possibility of unexpected additional openings. - 2.
+Any student who is accepted for admission under the provisions of this policy is entitled to remain in the district until graduation from high school except if there is a lack of funding of the program. - 3.
+The School Committee affirms its position that it shall not discriminate in the admission of any child on the basis of race, color, religious creed, national origin, pregnancy or pregnancy related-condition, sex, age, sexual orientation, ancestry, athletic performance, physical handicap, special need, academic performance or proficiency in the English language. - LEGAL REFS.: M.G.L.
+71:6; 71:6A; 76:6; 76:12; 76:12B MA Pregnant Workers Fairness Act Issued 1/23/18 - CROSS REF: AC-NONDISCRIMINATION